Working with Strings in Zig: A Comprehensive Guide

 const sub_string = string[1..4]; // "bcd"

 This is a zero-cost abstraction—it just creates a new view into the original string without copying any data.
+Be aware that slicing out of bounds will cause a runtime panic in safe builds, so always ensure your indices are valid.

 Comparing Strings

-So, how do you compare strings?
 Zig doesn’t have built-in operators like == or < for strings.
 Instead, you’ll use functions from the standard library, mainly from the std.mem namespace.

 You can use std.mem.eql to check if two strings are equal: